 in a variety of media: theatre, dance, film, video,

 Introduces students to analysis of the body in performance,

 drawing on theoretical models from several fields.
 Material will

-bodymechancis, the body and social behaviour, body movement and
+mechanics, the body and social behavior, body movement and

 theories of rhetoric, historical theories of body and soul.
 May